mrs-electronics-inc/mrs-sdk-qt/README.md

-# MRS Electronics, Inc. Qt SDK
+# MRS Qt SDK

-Welcome to the official repository for the MRS Electronics, Inc. Qt Software Development Kit (SDK).
+Welcome to the official repository for the MRS Electronic Qt Software Development Kit!
 This SDK provides developers with the tools, libraries, and documentation needed to create applications for MRS Electronics products using the Qt framework.

 ## Table of Contents